Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback

-The performance of the laser scanning approach was compared against the benchmark system that processed the full point cloud \cite{castro2022continuous}.
-The only difference with respect to \cite{castro2022continuous} was that the hand preshaping was not continuous but triggered by the user, to mimic the approach in the present prototype.
-When using the benchmark system, the participants did not receive vibrotactile feedback since it was enough for the user to aim in the vicinity of the object, and hence precise aiming was not required.
-The participants tested both systems in randomized order following the same protocol.
+The performance of this laser scanning approach was compared against a benchmark system \cite{castro2022continuous} that processed full point clouds.
+The only modifications from that study was that hand preshaping was not continuous but instead triggered by the user, to match the approach used in the present prototype, and the hand could only close in palmar grasp (lateral grasp was disabled).
+Vibrotactile feedback was not provided to the participants for the benchmark system given that it only requires aiming in the vicinity of the object, eliminating thus the need for precise aiming.
+Both systems were tested by the participants, on the same day, following the same experimental protocol.
+Specifically, half of the participants (randomly picked) started with the benchmark system and then tested the prototype, and vice-versa for the other half.
+As explained above, the objects were always presented in the same order.
+The experiment lasted two hours per participant and none of them had prior experience with either of the two controllers.

+An experimenter introduced the participants to both systems.
+To maximize the effectiveness of the vibrotactile feedback, the participants were instructed to approach the objects from the side as soon as they perceived the tactors vibrating.
+Each participant was allowed a maximum of three tryouts to familiarize themselves with these indications.
+During the experiment, the participants waited for a voice command from the experimenter to initiate the following steps: 1) move the prosthesis towards the target object, 2) trigger the automatic controller to preshape the hand, 3) take control of the prosthesis, and 4) manually close the hand to grasp the object and move it to a marked area (0.5 m from the initial position).
+If the object slipped after the participant took control, the trial was repeated.